10 Best Sex Tips, Positions, and Play Rules for Pregnancy

 - Sex strengthens the bond between you and your partner; there is no doubting that.
 There may be moments though, where you truly want to “use” your partner for a quick orgasm.
 I’m pretty sure that he won’t argue with you on this.
 If he does, make sure to balance out the “intimate” moments with the quickies!

 - It’s okay if you are NOT in the mood.
-Our hormones are crazy prior to pregnancy, throw the baby hormones in and we are a rollercoaster of craziness (in the best ways possible, of course).
+Your hormones are crazy prior to pregnancy, throw the baby hormones in and you are a rollercoaster of craziness (in the best ways possible, of course).

 First Trimester Anything Goes!!